Alibi Club

 The Alibi Club is a traditional gentlemen's private club in Washington, D.C.
 Its members consist of the Washington elite, including presidents, senators, and diplomats, among other prominent figures.

+The club is organized under United States laws for 501(c)(7) Social and Recreation Clubs.
+In 2023, it claimed total revenue of $467,811 and total assets of $508,297.

 History

-In 1884, seven Washingtonians founded the Alibi Club, a private social club of prominent political and social figures.
-Its name derived from the club practice of providing an alibi when the member's family questioned the whereabouts of a member.
-The club's founding purpose was to foster "mutual improvement, education, and enlightenment" among members of Washington society.
+In 1884, seven Washingtonians (Note: Marcellus Bailey, B. H. Buckingham, W. C. Charlton, John Davis, David Jones, Linden Kent, and Dr. Francis B. Loring.) founded the Alibi Club, a private social club of prominent political and social figures.
+Its name derived from the club's practice of providing an alibi when the member's family questioned the whereabouts of a member.
+The club's founding purpose was to foster "mutual improvement, education, and enlightenment" and to "to relieve the mind of what some call the monotony of domestic life and the routine and toil of business" among members of Washington society.
+Its founders were all originally members of the Metropolitan Club, which had a more of a military character.
 Membership also extended to out-of-town figures from New York City, Boston, and Philadelphia, most likely to share information between communities and help in the development of strategies to address civic issues.
 Throughout its history, it has hosted numerous world leaders, including King Leopold of Belgium, Prince Albert of Belgium, Prince Henry of Prussia, and Viceroy Li Hongzhang.